Show Date and Time as Blank instead of 1900-01-01 - SQL Server

 date show 1900-01-01

-Since, we cannot insert a blank value instead of 1900…, we will use a workaround so we can at least display a blank value instead of a value that shows the date from another era.
-We will write a simple query, which will convert 1900-01-01 into a meaningful value.
+Since we cannot insert a blank value in place of "1900-01-01", we will use a workaround to display a blank value instead of an outdated date.
+We will write a simple query to convert 1900-01-01 into a more meaningful value.

 The SQL Query